 Move a Controller to another zone

-If your Site contains more than one zone, you can move a Controller to a different zone.
-See the Zones article for information about how this can affect VDA registration and other operations.
+If your site contains more than one zone, you can move a Controller to a different zone.
+See the Zones for information about how this moving can affect VDA registration and other operations.

-- Specify the zone where you want to move the Controller.
+- On the Move Items page that appears, select the zone where you want to move the Controller.

-If a VDA was provisioned using Citrix Provisioning or is an existing image, you can move a VDA to another Site (from Site 1 to Site 2) when upgrading, or when moving a VDA image that was created in a test Site to a production Site.
-VDAs provisioned using Machine Creation Services (MCS) cannot be moved from one Site to another because MCS does not support changing the ListOfDDCs a VDA checks to register with a Controller; VDAs provisioned using MCS always check the ListOfDDCs associated with the Site in which they were created.
+If a VDA was provisioned using Citrix Provisioning or is an existing image, you can move a VDA to another site (from site 1 to site 2) when upgrading, or when moving a VDA image that was created in a test site to a production site.
+VDAs provisioned using Machine Creation Services (MCS) cannot be moved from one site to another.
+MCS does not support changing the ListOfDDCs a VDA checks to register with a Controller.
+VDAs provisioned using MCS always check the ListOfDDCs associated with the site in which they were created.